StellaVadis/ssa/LASSO.md

 2. **Iteratively update** each $\beta_j$ using the coordinate descent update rule.
 3. **Repeat** until convergence, which is typically determined when the changes in $\boldsymbol{\beta}$ are below a specified tolerance level.

+### Proof: The algorithm can approximates the optimal solution of optimization problem

 ### Summary

 LASSO Regression adds an L1 regularization term to the least squares objective, which encourages sparsity in the model coefficients.
 Due to the non-differentiability of the L1 norm, coordinate descent is used to find the optimal coefficients.
 This method updates each coefficient iteratively, making it possible to handle the sparsity-inducing penalty effectively.